erikvanmechelen/wind/manuscript/77mistakes.md

 You miss 100% of the mistakes you don't try to commit.
 Even if you try to avoid mistakes, you'll make them anyway.
 It's the way of the world.

-Jokes aside, it is extremenly hard to play even a near-perfect game of Diplomacy.
+Jokes aside, it is extremely hard to play even a near-perfect game of Diplomacy.

 I am damn sure yet to and highly doubt I ever will give a near-flawless performance.